gofr-dev/gofr/docs/advanced-guide/dealing-with-files/page.md

 # Dealing with Files

-Gofr abstracts dealing with different filestores, as such that to deal with either local filesystem, SFTP, FTP, S3 etc Users only need to provide configurations for their desired filestore, and Gofr handles the internal interactions by providing a uniform API.
+Gofr simplifies the complexity of working with different filestores by offering a uniform API.
+This allows developers to interact with different storage systems using the same set of methods, without needing to understand the underlying implementation details of each filestore.

 ## USAGE